bhauman/figwheel-main/docs/docs/reloadable_code.md

 * it is idiomatic in ClojureScript to write our functions so that they don't exhibit bad load time side-effects
-* Reactjs makes it trivial to work with the DOM in a declarative way that is very reloadable
+* ReactJS makes it trivial to work with the DOM in a declarative way that is very reloadable

 The upshot is: if you are using React or one of the ClojureScript